FSC-Lab/TOGT-Planner/README.md

 ```

 ## Visualize the TOGT trajectory
-The default race track `race_uzh_7g_multiprisma.yaml` contains 7 gates with different shapes.
-They are triangle, rectangle, pentagon, rectangle, rectangle, hexagon, and ball gates in order.
+The default race track `race_uzh_7g_multiprisma.yaml` contains 7 gates with different shapes, respectively, triangle, rectangle, pentagon, rectangle, rectangle, hexagon, and ball gates in order.
 The resulting lap time is `8.23` s.
 ```
 cd ../scripts/plots
 python3 plot_togt_traj.py
 ```

 ![Alt Text](documents/images/togt_traj.png)

 ## Visualize the TOGT-Refined trajectory
 The TOGT trajectory can be refined to reach true time optimality.
-We take the optimal gate-traveral point as the waypiont, and use the obtained time allocation to compute a proper node number for each segment bewteen two consecutive waypoints.
+We take the optimal gate-traversal point as the waypoint and use the obtained time allocation to compute a proper node number for each segment between two consecutive waypoints.
 Then, we warm-start the multiple-shooting method with the planned TOGT trajectory.
-The following python script conducts the refinement for us.
+The following Python script conducts the refinement for us.
 The resulting lap time is `7.01` s.
 ```
 cd ../scripts/togt_refine
 python3 togt_refine.py